docker/docs/content/desktop/synchronized-file-sharing.md

 > **Note**
 >
-> Synchronized File Shares is available for customers with a Docker Pro, Team, or Business subscription.
+> Synchronized file shares is available for customers with a Docker Pro, Team, or Business subscription.

-Synchronized File Shares is an alternative file sharing mechanism that provides fast and flexible host-to-VM file sharing by replacing bind mounts with synchronized filesystem caches.
+Synchronized file shares is an alternative file sharing mechanism that provides fast and flexible host-to-VM file sharing, enhancing bind mount performance through the use of synchronized filesystem caches.

 ![Image of Synchronized file shares pane](images/synched-file-shares.webp)

 ## Who is it for?

-Synchronized File Shares is ideal for developers who:
+Synchronized file shares is ideal for developers who:
 - Have large repositories or monorepos with 100 000 files or more totaling hundreds of megabytes or even gigabytes.
 - Are using virtual filesystems, such as VirtioFS, gRPC FUSE, and osxfs, which are no longer scaling well with their codebases.
 - Regularly encounter performance limitations.
 - Don't want to worry about file ownership or spend time resolving conflicting file-ownership information when modifying multiple containers.

-## How does Synchronized File Shares work?
+## How does Synchronized file shares work?

 A Synchronized file share behaves just like a virtual file share, but takes advantage of a high-performance, low-latency code synchronization engine to create a synchronized cache of the host files on an ext4 filesystem within the Docker Desktop VM.
 If you make filesystem changes on the host or in the VM’s containers, it propagates via bidirectional synchronization.